 Nothing says renewed spring and taste quite like Asparagus and Eggs, find this at the intersection of health and beauty.

-By now, almost everyone has heard about quinoa, the ancient Peruvian grain that produces edible seeds, replete with protein and lacking gluten.
-Over the last several years, quinoa has become a favorite food of health enthusiast, being touted as an all natural super-food, and with it’s popularity has come a constant flow of new uses and idea for quinoa.
+By now, almost everyone has heard about quinoa, the ancient Peruvian grain that produces edible seeds, replete with protein, and lacking gluten.
+Over the last several years, quinoa has become a favorite food of health enthusiasts, being touted as an all-natural super-food, and with its popularity has come a constant flow of new uses and ideas for quinoa.